wp-plugins/wp-rss-multi-importer/readme.txt

 = Can I have the feeds go directly into blog posts? =

 Yes.
-Just add feeds and then go to the Feed to Posts Options tab in the admin section.
+Just add feeds and then go to the AutoPosts Options tab in the admin section.

 = Can I export my own feed of the aggregated feed? =